Accelerating watershed science through a community-driven software ecosystem

 IDEAS-Watersheds is designed to

-- Enhance and broaden the impact of the existing SBR Science Focus Areas (SFAs).
+- Enhance and broaden the impact of the existing ESS Science Focus Area (SFA) projects.

-- Address a scientific challenge common across multiple SBR projects—improving the representations of biogeochemical processes and their hydrological controls in the headwaters and stream/river corridors of watersheds.
+- Address a scientific challenge common across multiple ESS projects—improving the representations of biogeochemical processes and their hydrological controls in the headwaters and stream/river corridors of watersheds.

-- Advance an ecosystem of interacting software tools and workflows that can be shared across SBR projects.
+- Advance an ecosystem of interacting software tools and workflows that can be shared across ESS projects.